Jamminroot/todo-2-gh-issue/README.md

 # TODO-2-GH-Issue

-This action run through your recent changes and close an issue if relevant `TODO` comment was removed in a pushed commit, and convert all newly added TODO comments to GitHub issues.
+This action runs through your recent changes and closes all corresponding GitHub issues if relevant `TODO` comments were removed in a pushed commit, and converts all newly added TODO comments to GitHub issues.

 ## Usage

-Create a workflow file in your .github/workflows directory as follows:
+Create a workflow file in your .github/workflows/ directory as follows:
-Copy values for REPOSITORY, OLD, NEW, TOKEN from example, if your are going for default use case (running on the same repo the push even occured, and comparing with the most recent commit)

 ### todos.yaml